Companion planting

 Companion planting of carrots and onions.
 The onion smell puts off carrot root fly, while the smell of carrots puts off onion fly.

-Companion planting in gardening and small-scale agriculture is the planting of different crops in proximity for any of a number of different reasons, including weed suppression, pest control, pollination, providing habitat for beneficial insects, maximizing use of space, and to otherwise increase crop productivity.
-Companion planting is a form of polyculture.
+Companion planting is the polycultural practice in horticulture and small-scale agriculture of co-planting different crops to provide a measure of weed suppression, pest control, and pollination; to attract beneficial insects; to maximize the use of space; and to increase crop productivity.

 Companion planting is used by farmers and gardeners in both industrialized and developing countries for many reasons.
 Many of the modern principles of companion planting were present many centuries ago in forest gardens in Asia, and thousands of years ago in Mesoamerica.
 The technique may allow farmers to reduce costly inputs of artificial fertilisers and pesticides.

 Traditional practice

 History

 Companion planting was practiced in various forms by the indigenous peoples of the Americas prior to the arrival of Europeans.
 These peoples domesticated squash 8,000 to 10,000 years ago, then maize, then common beans, forming the Three Sisters agricultural technique.
 The cornstalk served as a trellis for the beans to climb, the beans fixed nitrogen, benefitting the maize, and the wide leaves of the squash plant provide ample shade for the soil keeping it moist and fertile.

 Authors in classical Greece and Rome, around 2000 years ago, were aware that some plants were toxic (allelopathic) to other plants nearby.
 Theophrastus reported that the bay tree and the cabbage plant enfeebled grapevines.
 Pliny the Elder wrote that the "shade" of the walnut tree (Juglans regia) poisoned other plants.

 In China, mosquito ferns (Azolla spp.) have been used for at least a thousand years as companion plants for rice crops.
 They host a cyanobacterium (Anabaena azollae) that fixes nitrogen from the atmosphere, and they block light from plants that would compete with the rice.